Wednesday, January 28, 2026

 • If you would like to see the lessons prior to your child participating please reach out to the school office.

-• We will be sending home a letter in the middle of March that will have more details and like always, if you have any questions or concerns please call the school office.
+• We will be sending home a letter in the middle of February that will have more details and like always, if you have any questions or concerns please call the school office.

 How to handle student illness?